Marina Bay Restaurants: Ultimate High-End Dining Guide 2025

 If you want to impress for a birthday, anniversary, or celebration, Marina Bay has the ultimate venues:

-• Jaan by Kirk Westaway, Braci, and Maison Boulud offer private rooms with world-class views—ideal for engagements or high-level business meetings.
+• Maison Boulud offer private rooms with world-class views—ideal for engagements or high-level business meetings.
 Minimum spend for small groups starts around $3,000–$4,000.

 • Estiatorio Milos excels at group celebrations, especially weekend family gatherings—share a whole fish and toast with Greek wine.